Download the Flamingo Fares App

 (Courtesy of the University of South Florida)

 Development north of downtown St. Petersburg and the Central Line was well underway.
 C. Perry Snell, a developer who would establish the Snell Isle area, organized the Bay Shore Company with the goal of taming the unmanageable palmetto pastures along the north shore.
 With homes quickly going up in the area, Snell and his business partner J.C.
 Hamlett paid for trolley tracks to serve Coffee Pot, Bay Shore, Bay View, and Bay Front.
-The line, referred to as “North Shore,” was operating by April 1912 and was extended in 1915 to the newly-built baseball park (now Coffee Pot Park) on 21st Avenue North, where the St. Louis Browns would conduct spring training.
+The line, referred to as “North Shore,” was operating down 22nd Ave N by April 1912 and was extended in 1915 to the newly-built baseball park at Coffee Pot Park, where the St. Louis Browns would conduct spring training in their 1914 season.

 Another extension contract was created while the Coffee Pot and North Shore area was being developed and the trolley line was being laid.
 This line would travel up the west side of 9th Street (Dr. Martin Luther King Jr. Street N. today) to 34th Avenue North, serving what was considered the Piedmont area at the time.